 On May 1, 1946, this activity returned to peacetime status as the Central Radio Propagation Laboratory of the National Bureau of Standards.
 Designed to act as a permanent centralizing agency for propagation predictions and studies, analogous in the field of radio to the reports of the Weather Bureau in the field of meteorology, the Central Radio Propagation Laboratory was established in cooperation with the many Government agencies vitally concerned with communication and radio propagation problems.
-These agencies are represented on the advisory Executive Council of the Laboratory, including representatives of the War Department, Navy Department, Civil Aeronautics Authority, Federal Communications Commission, State Department, Coast Guard, Coast and Geodetic Survey, and the Weather Bureau.
-In addition, industry is represented by the Radio Technical Planning Board, while the Carnegie Institution of Washington serves in an advisory capacity.
+These agencies are represented on an Executive Council which guides the work of the Laboratory; included are the Department of the Army, Department of the Navy, Department of the Air Force, Civil Aeronautics Administration, Federal Communications Commission, Department of State, Coast Guard, Coast and Geodetic Survey, and the Weather Bureau.
+In addition, industry is represented by the Radio Technical Planning Board, while the Carnegie Institution of Washington serves in an advisory capacity and the Research and Development Board has designated an observer.